ykumards/ykumards.github.io/_posts/blog/2016-07-8-coding-everyday.md

 #### Topics to consider

-- Clojure & Haskell
+- Clojure & Scala
 - Spotify API
 - React JS and Native
 - Collaborate on open source projects ([Yeoman](http://yeoman.io/) has my attention)
 - Post SICP solved exercise code and notes (I hope to cover a lot of ground this summer)